xinchishenwang/Yuxin-Fan.github.io/index.md

 <img src="/images/fyxhg.png" class="floatpic" width="200" height="150">
 　　Yuxin Fan, born on Sept.8th, 1996, a senior year student studying for double major in Korean and Economics at [Peking University (PKU, China)].
 Post graduate study of population economics at [PKU, China] from Sept.
 2017.
 Great interest in ‘development economics’, ‘aging’ and ‘heath economics’.
 Would like to apply for Ph.D. of Economics in 2~3 years.
 　　A stata&SPSS user.
 Learning studying Python and R.  Good at cooking.
 Crazy about travelling and symphony.
 Having some acquaintance with calligraphy, painting and mobile photography.

 ## Education Background
-  - B.A. - [School of Foreign Language, Peking University] (2013-2017)
+  - B.A. - [School of Foreign Languages, Peking University] (2013-2017)
   - BS in Economics - [National School of Development, Peking University] (2015-2017)
-  - Exchange student - [Seoul National University, Korea] (2016)
+  - Exchange student - [Seoul National University, South Korea] (2016)

 ## Honors and Awards